 We noticed many TW200 aftermarket mirrors change possibilities for the TDUB via all the online social channels.
 But while scouting all the TW200 owners, we noticed everyone’s mirrors seemed to remain stock!

 Why is this such a thing?
-Vouge, simplicity, practical… why does everyone continue to run the stock mirrors on their Yamaha TW200’s?
-(YES, PLEASE COMMENT DOWN BELOW!)
+Vogue, simplicity, practicality… why does everyone continue to run the stock mirrors on their Yamaha TW200s?

-After 32-years of the Yamaha TW200 in production and the stock mirrors are the dominate mirror, maybe the trend will continue on.
-Grant it, just out of sheer numbers, practicality and the fact they are relatively cheap, the stock mirrors have remained dominate.
 Yes, there are cheaper choices, but they are cheaper in quality.
-Yes, there are more expensive choices, mostly offering “fold-down-ability!”
-Below we highlight only the supposed higher-end options.
-I am not a big fan or supporter of low-end options.
-BUT, if your in a pinch and need a quick replacement, I understand a quick stop at PepBoys, AutoZone, O’Reilly’s or even your local moto shop for a cheap-quick replacement to get you home from a rowdy dirt session.
+Yes, there are more expensive choices, mainly offering “fold-down-ability!”
+Below, we highlight only the supposed higher-end options.
+I am not a big fan or supporter of low-end, cheap options.
+However, if you are in a pinch and need a quick replacement, I understand a quick stop at PepBoys, AutoZone, O’Reilly’s, or even your local moto shop for a cheap-quick replacement to get you home from a rowdy dirt session.

 Stock Yamaha TW200 Mirrors

 Note: Yamaha uses a 10mmx1.25mm thread for mounting the factory mirrors.